top of page

 Table - Allows for multiple attributes to exist under one attribute, and have a subset of data within a table.

-After selecting which type of attribute you would like to create, select which items the Attribute can be added to.
+After selecting which type of attribute you would like to create (or entering the Placeholder Text if your attribute is a text input), select which items the Attribute can be added to.
 This could be Nodes (such as poles, anchors, crossovers, references, etc.) or Connections (such as aerial cables, overhead guys, slack spans, etc.) or Sections.
 You could also add the attribute to Photo Annotations, so it would appear on the Marker tab on a wire or insulator or equipment during data processing in the Photos view while Cable Tracing.
 This could also be added at the Job level, where the attribute will be shown in the Job Settings panel.
 You can select any combination of these entities for your new attribute to be added to.

 Next you'll have the option to choose an Attribute Group - a specific category located within the Node, Connection, or Section Info panel or Job Settings panel.
 You can choose existing groups, create your own, or skip this step altogether.